 Jody enlisted the Generals to join him on 2012’s Turn On Your Lights that combined indie pop and folk notions.
 In 2014, Jody hooked up with longtime friend, folk artist and producer Jeff Scott Roberson and released Wolf Angel that showcased Stapleton’s heartfelt lyrics of loss and redemption.
 City Beat magazine writer Brian Baker wrote an endearing story on the new album and Jody was nominated for Singer/Songwriter of the year at the Cincinnati Entertainment Awards.

-The new album, Roe Street Cathedral, due late 2016, combines singer/songwriter elements with folk and country tinged tunes to sway by the campfire.
+His latest longplayer, Roe Street Cathedral, combines singer/songwriter elements with folk and country tinged tunes to sway by the campfire.
 See you out there.